 First Sunday of Advent – A

 Advent isn’t exactly a comfortable season.
 And I don’t just mean the frost on the windshield and the certainty of January bills.
-The liturgy of Advent has a strangeness about it that won’t be tamed by the caroling that begins at Thanksgiving or by the outdoor lighting displays.
+Advent has a strangeness about it that won’t be tamed by the caroling that begins at Thanksgiving or by the outdoor lighting displays.

 What are we to do?
 We can, of course, feel guilty.
 But guilt is not the keynote of the Advent season either.
 Joy is so characteristic of Advent that nearly every Responsorial Psalm is a Psalm of rejoicing.
 The Advent Psalms don’t say: “Feel guilty that you are not rejoicing.”
 They just say: “Rejoice!”
 But it is not exactly the rejoicing of the office party either.